-WORK OF THE BOARD IN 2012
+WORK OF THE BOARD IN 2013

-H&M's Board held six Board meetings during the financial year, one of which was the statutory meeting.

-The Board's attendance is reported in the table entitled "Composition of the Board of Directors and Attendance during the Year".
-The Managing Director Karl-Johan Persson attended all the Board meetings held in 2012.
+H&M's Board held seven Board meetings during the year, one of which was the statutory meeting.
+As last year, attendance by the Board members was high and the Managing Director Karl-Johan Persson attended all the meetings.
+The Board's attendance is reported in the table en-titled "Composition of the Board of Directors and Attendance during the Year".

-During the year the Board addressed and discussed the following matters, among other things:
+In brief, the Board addressed and discussed the following matters, among other things: